Pauwlo/Bro/Docs/Install.md

 Remove the "Import bookmarks..." button from the toolbar.

-Remove View and Pocket from the toolbar.
+Remove Sidebars, View and Account buttons from the toolbar.

 #### Options